OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Communication with Trusted Endpoints

 Mobile devices regularly connect to a variety of networks, including public WiFi networks shared with other (possibly malicious) clients.
-This creates great opportunities for network-based attacks, from simple packet sniffing to creating a rogue access point and going SSL man-in-the-middle (or even old-school stuff like routing protocol injection - those baddies use whatever works).
+This creates great opportunities for network-based attacks, from simple packet sniffing to creating a rogue access point and going SSL man-in-the-middle (or even old-school stuff like routing protocol injection - the bad guys aren't picky).

 It is crucial to maintain confidentiality and integrity of information exchanged between the mobile app and remote service endpoints.
 At the very least, a mobile app must set up a secure, encrypted channel for network communication using the TLS protocol with appropriate settings.
-Level 2 lists additional defense-in-depth measure such as SSL pinning.

 ### Authentication and Authorization